-The resources on this guide will help you research the publication and reception history of your Gothic novel, and trace its literary and scholarly influence.
+The resources on this guide will help you research the publication and reception history of your Gothic chapbook and trace its literary and scholarly influence.
 Find the Project Gothic website for the class at https://gothic.lib.virginia.edu/.

 If you find an item in WorldCat that the UVA library doesn't own, you can request it through interlibrary loan (note that some materials, such as rare books, cannot be loaned).

 The MLA International Bibliography (MLAIB) indexes the broadest range of resources about literature in all languages.
-If a literary study of your novel exists, you should find it here.
+If a literary study of your novel exists, you will likely find it here.
 It is not a full-text resource, meaning that you can only search the description of an article, rather than the text of the article.
 To get the full text of an article, click on “Find article @ UVa Libraries”, or look up the journal title in VIRGO.

 JSTOR includes older issues of scholarly journals, from their beginnings to 3-5 years ago, so this may be another good database to look for articles related to your novel or its author.
 Articles in JSTOR should be full-text, if we subscribe to the journal.